ustaxcourt/ef-cms/README.md

 <br clear="both">

-The fork of this project in which the bulk of development is occurring is [Flexion’s fork](https://github.com/flexion/ef-cms).
+The fork of this project in which the bulk of development is occurring is [Flexion’s fork](https://github.com/flexion/ef-cms), but all changes are pulled into the U.S. Tax Court’s repository every two weeks.

 Artifacts for ongoing development such as designs, research data, user workflows etc. are located in the [wiki](https://github.com/flexion/ef-cms/wiki).
+See also [documentation about how we work](https://github.com/ustaxcourt/ef-cms/blob/staging/docs/how-we-work.md): our principles, product team, technical strategy, meetings cadence, tools, etc.

 ## Technical overview